Bob-Kay/1802pi/README.md

 The format of files loaded with the -f option is a string of ASCII hex characters, for example:
 7B7A3000
 Case is not significant, "7b7a3000" would work as well.
-If a characet is a colon ":" the following four characters are considered a 16-bit address representing the memory adress where the following bytes are written.
+If a characer is a colon ":" the following four characters are considered a 16-bit address representing the memory adress where the following bytes are written.
 If no address is specified, the current value of the load address counter is used.